Did you know that you can use Mobile Lightroom Presets without an Adobe subscription?

 This generic quality makes the DNG file format perfect for making mobile presets because you don’t need any special software to use them.

-They work great inside the free Lightroom app without a subscription to Adobe or any add-on software.
+That's why mobile presets work just fine inside the free Lightroom app without a subscription to Adobe or any add-on software.

 So let's get started with a tutorial on how to install and use them!